What’s happening in York, Chester, Lancaster

 Fourth of July

+▪ The annual fireworks display over Lake Wylie begins about 9:30 p.m. from Camp Thunderbird.
+Onlookers are asked not to park on Buster Boyd Bridge.
+Viewing spots include Buster Boyd Access Area and the decks, patios or lawns at T-Bones on the Lake, Rey Azteca, Lake Wylie Italian and Pizza, Bagel Boat and Long Cove Marina.

+▪ Tega Cay celebrates its 35th birthday on July 4.
+Festivities include a patriotic land parade at 9 a.m. down Tega Cay Drive and a variety of events at Windjammer Park from the 11 a.m. canoe joust to the boat parade coming in at 12:30 p.m. and the 1 p.m.
+Carolina Show Ski Team performance.
+The Glennon Center then hosts a Splish-n-Splash event at 3 p.m., the Tega Cay Lions Club fish fry 4:30-7:30 p.m., a ceremony and birthday party with cake following at at about 9:30 p.m., a fireworks show.
+For golfers, a Red, White & Blue golf tournament will begin at 9 a.m., too.
+The city will provide free trolley service between events.
+Shuttles run from Tega Cay Elementary School, Runde Park and the Glennon Center.
+Car and golf cart parking won’t be allowed at Windjammer.
+Pets and BYOB aren’t allowed, either.
+For more on the day’s events, visit tegacaysc.org.

 ▪ Independence Day celebration, 10 a.m.-4 p.m.
-July 4 at Hightower Hall, Historic Brattonsville, McConnells.
+Tuesday at Hightower Hall, Historic Brattonsville, McConnells.
 The event includes toys, games, paper hot-air balloon launch and reading of the Declaration of Independence at 3:30.
 Slow Smokin’ BBQ food truck will be on sited.
-Admission: $8, adults; $7, seniors; $5, ages 4-17 and free for members
+Admission: $8, adults; $7, seniors; $5, ages 4-17 and free for members.

+▪ Fort Mill VFW will host a family day picnic and 241st birthday party of the United States, noon-5 p.m.
+Tuesday at the post, 1442 Harris Road.
+The post will provide free hot dogs, hamburgers, baked beans, watermelon and chips.
+Covered-dishes or desserts are welcome.
+Games and activities for children.
+Open to anyone who has served in the military, their family and friends.

 Meetings